ryan-roemer/sphinx-bootstrap-theme/README.rst

  Sphinx Bootstrap Theme
 ========================

-This Sphinx_ theme_ integrates the Twitter Bootstrap_ CSS / JavaScript
+This Sphinx_ theme_ integrates the Bootstrap_ CSS / JavaScript
 framework with various layout options, hierarchical menu navigation, and mobile-friendly responsive design.
 It is configurable, extensible and can use any number of different Bootswatch_ CSS themes.